Weysan/alexa-request/README.md

 ## How to use it

-I use the component `symfony/http-foundation` to handle HTTP requests.
+The library is now compatible PSR-7.
+If you use HttpFoundation, you will need to use the library `zendframework/zend-diactoros` to convert `Request` in `ServerRequestInterface` class.

+see the documentation here : http://symfony.com/blog/psr-7-support-in-symfony-is-here

 First, you have to create an Intent class which implement `Weysan\Alexa\Intents\IntentsInterface`.
 You need to create a method `getResponseObject` which is returning a `Weysan\Alexa\Response\Response` instance.